bm2-lab/iDMer/README.md

 ## Installation
 #### Install via docker, highly recommended
-Docker image of iDMer is available at https://hub.docker.com/r/bm2lab/idmer/. if you have docker installed, you can pull the image like so:
+Docker image of iDMer is available at https://hub.docker.com/r/bm2lab/idmer/. if you have docker installed, you can pull the image:

         docker pull bm2lab/idmer

-#### Install from source, not recommended. please download the deepDDI and HVPPI tool, and place `run_DeepDDI.py` and `doc2vec_rf.py` in the corresponding directory.
+#### Install from source, not recommended.
+please download the deepDDI and HVPPI tool, and place `run_DeepDDI.py` and `doc2vec_rf.py` in the corresponding directory.

         git clone https://github.com/bm2-lab/iDMer.git